TAXIS

 At the end of 2023 the average daily passenger patronage of licensed taxis was about 729,500.

-Operating areas of taxis can be distinguished by colour of taxi, red (urban), green (New Territories) or blue (Lantau Island);
+Operating areas of taxis can be distinguished by colour of taxi, red (urban), green (New Territories) or blue (Lantau Island) with permitted operating areas being defined in Schedule 7 of the Road Traffic (Registration and Licencing of Vehicles) Regulations (Cap 374E).

 URBAN (RED) TAXIS are available throughout Hong Kong including the airport and Disneyland (except for roads on the south side of Lantau Island and Tung Chung Road on Lantau which is open only to authorised vehicles).
 Taxis are currently not allowed to operate to Discovery Bay* (except Discovery Bay North) but previous restrictions on taxi access to Ma Wan were lifted on 14th December 2012 and urban taxis are now allowed access Ma Wan 24 hours a day.